memominguez/dropdown-navigation/README.md

 - [Responsive dropdown navigation menu](https://www.youtube.com/watch?v=bk3Y4heVdFs) - Use of nested ul li ul li elements as basis for creating dropdown menus.

-Also, some tips provided by ChatGPT for creating the overlay.
+Also, some suggested code snippets were provided by ChatGPT: for the overlay and mouse events.

 ## Author